-In terms of describing risk factors for protected species interactions, an additional category to describe fish waste discharge practices is recommended in the Trawl Catch Effort Logbook.
-This would be added to each of sections of the Logbook identified as 1: Shooting, 2: During Tow and 3: Hauling.
+In terms of describing risk factors for protected species interactions, additional categories to describe fish waste discharge practices are recommended in the Trawl Catch Effort Logbook.
+These would be added to each section of the Logbook identified as 1: Shooting, 2: During Tow and 3: Hauling.
 Existing codes record offal and whole fish discharge.
 Additional codes capturing the batch discharge of offal and the batch discharge of whole fish would be informative.
 A "batch" would be defined as a quantity of offal (or discards) that have been deliberately collected for simultaneous discharge.
 Batch discharge is a recommended discharge method for offshore trawlers in accordance with Vessel Management Plans (VMPs) (J. Cleal, pers. comm., Deepwater Group Ltd 2009).
-It is also the waste discharge method that reduces seabird attendance at trawl vessels
+It is also the waste discharge